 Pancreatitis causes inflammation in the pancreas, an organ that’s vital for healthy digestion in mammals.
 Dogs suffering from pancreatitis throw up their food frequently, and this vomit could include white foam.

-Parvovirus is a highly-infectious and potentially-deadly virus that typically affects puppies and very young dogs.
-One of the initial symptoms is your puppy throwing up white foam.
-Other symptoms include bloody diarrhea, lethargy and a fever.
+Parvovirus (aka Parvo) is a highly infectious and potentially deadly virus that typically affects puppies and very young dogs.
+One of the initial symptoms is white foamy vomit.
+Other symptoms include bloody diarrhea, lethargy, and a fever.